Understanding the 4 Sensory Characteristics of Wine

-Wine to Touch
+2. Wine to Touch

 You can feel it on your tongue, teeth, gums, lips and cheeks.
 Tannins interact with the saliva in your mouth and restricts the lubrication action, this is what makes your mouth feel dry.

 How severe or gently the tannins occur is related to texture.

 A smooth, soft texture is a mouthfeel that all good quality wines should have, you should not be experiencing anything harsh or aggressive.

-Time and quantity related sensory experiences are a subset of the wines feel.
+Time and quantity related sensory experiences are a subset of the wine's feel.
 These are things like:

-Wine to Smell
+3. Wine to Smell

 Although our sense of smell is not fully understood, it is the wine’s volatiles compounds going up our nose in the form of a vapor, which gives us the impressions of fruit, citrus, oak and herbaceous characters.